kouteisang/ParGridGPU/README.md

 ## example

-To run the homo dataset with ParCore-GPU algorithm
+To run the hw1 dataset with ParCore++ algorithm

 ```
 ./main -d homo